Better sleep: Five steps to yoga nidra

 Set the scene

-Find a quiet space.
-Choose a time when you won’t be interrupted and can relax without needing to get up (anywhere from 15 minutes to an hour).
+Find a quiet space and somewhere where you won’t be interrupted (for at least 15 minutes).
 Try not to pick soon after eating.

 Clear your room to optimise the feeling of relaxation.
 Use essential oils or scented candles to help create a relaxing environment, and make sure you are warm enough (wrap up with warm socks and blankets).
 You can also use an eye mask.